 Boxing the Bread

 Nezha showed us the proper mixture, and the technique to knead and stretch.
 It was apparent that she’s made a lot of bread in her lifetime.
 She would definitely get a gold medal if bread-making becomes an Olympic sport.
 With all of the boxing (kneading) and stretching completed, it was time to actually form the dough into its final shape before cooking.
 It was more complicated than it looked getting the dough into the right shape and thickness.
-Anya got top of the class for her form and perfectly shaped bread!
+Our daughter got top of the class for her form and perfectly shaped bread!

 Time for the main dish